delira-dev/delira/docs/tutorial_delira.rst

 ~~~~~~~

 The ``delira.training.NetworkTrainer`` class provides functions to train
-a single network by passing attributes from your hyperparameter object,
+a single network by passing attributes from your parameter object, a
-a ``save_freq`` to specify how often your model should be saved
+``save_freq`` to specify how often your model should be saved
 (``save_freq=1`` indicates every epoch, ``save_freq=2`` every second
 epoch etc.) and ``gpu_ids``.
 If you don't pass any ids at all, your
 network will be trained on CPU (and probably take a lot of time).
 If you